-You don’t need a degree from Parsons Institute to be a better home decorator.
+To be a better home decorator you don’t need a degree from Parsons Institute.
 But what you do need is the desire to learn and time to practice.
 Believe me, even the decorating mistakes I’ve made have made me a much better decorator!
-Anyone who loves their home and wants to make it a beautiful, comfortable and welcoming environment can get better and better at decorating!
+Anyone who loves their home and create to make it a beautiful, comfortable and welcoming environment can get better and better at decorating!

-One thing that will make you a better decorator is to take pictures of what you decorate.
-Use your phone to take lots of images and then go back through them and you will be amazed how the camera picks up what your eye can’t perceive!
+One thing that will make you a better decorator is taking pictures of what you decorate.
+Use your phone to take lots of images and then go back through them.
+You will be amazed at how the camera picks up what your eye can’t perceive!
 It’s really quite astonishing!

 This is a secret I use all day long!
 Taking pictures of anything I have just styled gives me a clear “picture” of what’s out of place or a little wonky.
 Then it’s an easy fix!